btcline04/Fantasy-Football-Organizer/README.md

-Fork, clone run shotgun and open in your browser to access functionality.
+Fork, clone, run shotgun and open in your browser to access functionality.